0xbinder/0xbinder.github.io/content/posts/africa_battle_ctf_2024/index.md

 ### Do(ro X2 )

 Using FTK Imager we use the provided password and we get the flag at `C:\\Users\\Desktop\\Delano\\Documents\\Image`
+> Analyze the file.
+Extensive manipulation is required to uncover what’s hidden within.

 ### Symphony